saintmalik/blog.saintmalik.me/docs/intro.md

 ## Documentation

-Here, you will find a collection of concise notes on things I have learnt.
-These notes are filed under their respective topic, with related topics are categorised under the same chapter.
+Here, you will find a collection of notes on things I have learnt.

 ### Zumaroc’s Red Team Baseline 30-day training